-It cannot be denied that before, having good credentials is given more importance than the writing skills.
+It cannot be denied that before, having good credentials is given more importance than writing skills.
 These days, good writing skills have become increasingly important because this can help you market your skills.
 But of course, you cannot do this without good credentials.
-In writing your own resume, the very key is to pique the interest of future employer and to prevent them from putting your resume in the trash.
+In writing your own resume, the very key is to pique the interest of future employers and to prevent them from putting your resume in the trash.
 There are 3 fundamental principles in writing a resume that almost everybody does not apply.
-This is applicable for everybody, but sad to say, most of us have no knowledge on this.
+This is applicable to everybody but sad to say, most of us have no knowledge of this.

-A hint here is you have to follow few revisions to be made in your resume without changing the content.
-The second step that is occasionally not applied is the clear delivery.
-Although it may be done unintentionally, it can have drastic effects in landing a job.
-You have to state your personal goals, objectives and qualifications with clarity.
-You must not over embellish especially if what you are applying for is a junior or middle positions.
-You need to put your message across more clearly, so that you will not leave more questions on the minds of the readers.
+A hint here is you have to follow a few revisions to be made in your resume without changing the content.
+The second step that is occasionally not applied is clear delivery.
+Although it may be done unintentionally, it can have drastic effects on landing a job.
+You have to state your personal goals, objectives, and qualifications with clarity.
+You must not over embellish especially if what you are applying for is a junior or middle position.
+You need to put your message across more clearly so that you will not leave more questions on the minds of the readers.
 In order for you to establish this, it is necessary that the points in your resume are not jumbled up.

 The second step: You must accentuate these points and arrange it logically: core competencies; past working experiences arranged from most recent to oldest; a description of one core accomplishments that you have; and educational backgrounds and achievements.
 Major things that you should be mindful of are the typographical errors and spelling.
 Have your resume proofread at least twice, by yourself and someone else.

 The third step is to explicitly convey what good the organization will get from hiring you.
 As mentioned earlier, a resume is a means of advertising and promoting yourself.
 To do this, you need to have an impact on your future employers.
 Simply stating your job titles will not land you a job.
 Since you are selling yourself, it is vital that you explain your skills by giving facts.